 Can mindfulness help you better manage a mental health issue?
 It seems that you can’t open up a magazine or turn on the television these days without hearing about the power of mindfulness.
 Exercises like meditation, focused breathing, and body scanning are said to help reduce stress, heighten mood, and improve one’s overall well-being.
-But is “mindfulness” anything other than a buzz word—and can it help better prevent or treat depression, anxiety, and other mental health conditions?
+But is “mindfulness” anything other than a buzz word—and can it help better prevent or treat depression, anxiety, ADHD and other psychiatric conditions?

 The answer appears to be “yes.”
 Jon Kabat-Zinn , founding executive director of the Center for Mindfulness at the University of Massachusetts Medical School, made headlines decades ago when he showed that his Mindfulness-Based Stress Reduction (MBSR) program helped patients with chronic pain lead healthier, better quality lives.
 His technique did not reduce the feelings of pain—but rather allowed the patients to better accept and cope with it.
 Since then, mindfulness-based techniques have shown to be effective in helping those with cancer, inflammatory bowel disease, and other health conditions, too.

 Now, new research into mindfulness techniques—simply defined as methods that help us to pay attention and be more present and self-aware in one’s body and day-to-day life, accepting what might come our way—suggests that these techniques have strong and consistent benefits beyond the body.
 They are also effective in reducing stress and anxiety.
 And those reductions can not only help healthy individuals better cope with day-to-day stressors, they are also proving to be a positive and quite effective addition to treatment regimens for those living with chronic mental health conditions.